 STANDOUT AWARD

-The Saybrook Standout Award highlights students conducting outstanding research, community service, or work in their respective career field.
-Saybrook Standout Recipinets will be highlighted at Saybrook Board of Trustees meetings.
+The Saybrook Standout Award highlights students conducting outstanding research, community service, or work in their respective career fields.
+Saybrook Standout Recipients will be highlighted at Saybrook Board of Trustees meetings.
 The recipient will have 10-15 minutes to present their accomplishment(s) to the Board and facilitate Q&A. The recipient will also be presented with an award and will be featured on the Saybrook Community Site and all university social media platforms.

 Nomination Process